Evaporation of binary liquids from a capillary tube: Problem formulation

 The implementation of \eqref{eqn:FullMassTransport} and \eqref{eqn:continuity} along with the boundary conditions \eqref{eqn:bc_main} and \eqref{eqn:finalPopov} is achieved by the conventional weak formulations of advection-diffusion equations, including the ALE corrections for the time derivatives. \textsl{A posteriori} spatial adaptivity based on the jumps in the slopes of $w$ across the elements is considered.
 Also, \textsl{a posteriori} temporal adaptivity is considered by calculating the difference between the freshly calculated value of each field at each point and its prediction.
 For the prediction, values from the previous time steps are extrapolated to the current time.
 If the difference is large, this means that the system changes excessively during a time step.
 In that case, the current time step is rejected and calculations are made again with a smaller time step.
 The implementation has been done by the finite element library \textsc{oomph-lib} by \citet{Heil2006}, which monolithically solves the coupled equations with a backward differentiation formula of second order for the temporal integration.

 The variation of the diffusion coefficient $D$ as a function of the local composition $w$ is considered in the simulations based on the experimental data of \citet{DErrico2004}, while the mass density $\rho$ was fitted according to the data of \citet{Takamura2012}.
 The activity coefficient of water was calculated by AIOMFAC \citep{Zuend2011}.
-Note that later in this article, i.e. in figure \ref{fig:idealised_sim} and the related discussion on `idealised simulations' in \S~\ref{sec:model2}, the variation of these physical properties with the composition will be disregarded in the simulations for the pure purpose of a better comparison with the successively improved analytical considerations.

-The results of the direct numerical simulations are shown by the continuous lines in figure \ref{fig:ytvt_Plots}.
+The results of the direct numerical simulations are shown by the continuous lines in figure~\ref{fig:ytvt_Plots}.
 Excellent agreement between the experiments and the numerical simulations is observed.
 In particular, figure \ref{fig:ytvt_Plots}b shows that the simulations can reproduce the experimentally observed $v_y \sim t^{-1/2}$ scaling for $w_i=0.2$ and $0.6$, and all the three velocity scalings for $w_i=0.9$.
 Interestingly, the simulations also show that for very early times, $v_y$ is almost constant for $w_i=0.2$ and $0.6$ as well.
 However, we cannot access these time scales in experiments due to limitations arising from the lack of spatio-temporal resolution.
 Overall, the quantitative match between experiments and numerical simulations show that our theoretical model incorporates all the relevant physics of the problem.
-In figure \ref{fig:axialDistribution} of appendix \ref{section:appAxialConc}, we also show the spatial variation in the axial conetration profiles for the different initial conentrations $w_i$.
+In figure \ref{fig:axialDistribution} of appendix \ref{section:appAxialConc}, we also show the spatial variation in the axial \coltext{concentration} profiles for the different initial conentrations $w_i$.
 In the next section, we will use additional simplifying assumptions to formulate a simplistic model which captures the essential physics of the system and recovers the various evaporation regimes.